What is a Loft Apartment in NYC?

 Loft Residers Typically Have More Space

-While in quarantine, you may have found yourself suddenly wishing for a larger living space.
+While in quarantine, you may have suddenly wished for a larger living space.

-With ceiling heights ranging from 10’ to 15’ feet tall, lofts provide plenty of room to move around freely.
+With ceiling heights ranging from 10’ to 15 feet tall, lofts provide plenty of room to move freely.

 The expansive space can be easily divided into individual “rooms” or a home office.